DaseinPhaos/alter-intro-std-rs/text/fs-readme.md

 ## OpenOptions

 The struct is a builder for file opening.
-It contains options to configure how a file should opend.
+It contains options to configure how a file should be opend.

 Firstly, to create a new set of options: